gekitsuu/gekitsuu/README.md

        • Growing as a person

 IF I WERE AN ANIMATED GIF I WOULD BE..
        [IMAGE: Jack black awkard smile from  Nacho  Libre  (https://media3.gi‐ phy.com/media/blEl99OgPQnNS/giphy.gif?cid=ecf05e47l8mofdhdea5lqp‐
-       saf17j9ura5oqlnqn198hlf7q4&ep=v1_gifs_search&rid=giphy.gif&ct=g)]  Jack
+       saf17j9ura5oqlnqn198hlf7q4&ep=v1_gifs_search&rid=giphy.gif&ct=g)]
-       black awkard smile from Nacho Libre

 MY FAVORITE SAYING IS
               Talent hits a target no one else can hit.
 Genius hits a  target no one else can see.  - Arthur Schopenhauer

 OTHER THINGS I WANT YOU TO KNOW ABOUT ME
        • 💞️  I’m  interested in talking to other leaders about leadership, to become a better leader myself.

        • 📫 How to reach me: